-Methods, techniques, and apparatus applicable to questions of various types, Special attention is given to sources of error, limitations on interpretation, and psychophysical methods.
+Methods, techniques, and apparatus applicable to questions of various types, Special attention is given to sources of error, limitations on interpretations, and psychophysical methods.
 Students will design and carry out experiments in preparation for original independent investigations.
-One lecture and six hours of labora-

 225. Principles of Test Construction (3)

-Prerequisites: Psychology 104B and 105.
+Prerequisites: Psychology 170 and 105.

 Detailed consideration of adequate sampling techniques, item construction, item analysis, determination and enhancement of reliability and validity of tests.
 231. Seminar in Ethology and Comparative Psychology (2) (Same course as Biology 231) Prerequisite: Psychology 114 or Biology 110, or consent of instructor.
 A seminar in the types of species, specific behavior patterns, and their function in the living systems of animals.
-May be repeated with new content to a maximum of four units.
-233. Guidance Counseling Techniques (3) Prerequisite: Education 115, or Education 230, or Psychology 151.
+May be repeated with new content to a maximum 233.
+Guidance Counseling Techniques (3) Prerequisite: Education 115, or Education 230, or Psychology 151.
 Designed for school counselors.
 To stress the understandings and procedures necessary for effective interviewing.
-234. Projective Psychology (3) Prerequisites: Psychology 104A, 105, 151, 178, and 204.
+234. Projective Psychology (3) Prerequisites: Psychology 70, 105, 151, 178, and 204.
 Introduction to the theory and principles underlying use of projective techniques by clinical psychologists; a review of the structure and dynamics of personality as interpreted by projective devices.
-235. The Rorschach Method (3) Prerequisites: Psychology 104A, 105, 151, 178, 204, and 234.
+235. The Rorschach Method (3) Prerequisites: Psychology 70, 105, 151, 178, 204, and 234.
 A seminar and practicum in basic administration and scoring of the Rorschach Test, with critical appraisal of the problems involved in estimations of reliability and validity of this technique.
 236. Interpretation of Projective Materials (3) Prerequisite: Psychology 235.